Full Formatting Service

 Please note that I do not provide any of the following services:

-• Checking, correcting or manipulating any aspect of your content to achieve compliance with particular writing standards or policies, e.g. APA 7 offers guidelines on the use of digits (e.g. “1”) and words (e.g. “one”) for numbers appearing in the main body text.
-I do not check for your compliance on this.
+- Checking, correcting or manipulating any aspect of your content to achieve compliance with particular writing standards or policies.
+For instance, APA 7 offers writing guidelines on the use of digits (e.g. “1”) and words (e.g. “one”) for numbers appearing in the main body text.
+I classify these checks as editorial tasks, not formatting.

-• Checking, correcting or manipulating your use of upper/lower case and punctuation in titles, headings and captions.
+- Checking, correcting or manipulating your use of upper/lower case and punctuation in titles, headings and captions.
+Again, I classify these checks as editorial tasks, not formatting.

 Timeframe and deadlines

-• Unless we have agreed otherwise, normal turnaround is 10 business days from our agreed commencement date.
-This, of course, assumes your availability to do a timely review of the first fully formatted version of the thesis that I return to you towards the end of Week 1.
+- Unless we have agreed otherwise, normal turnaround is 10 business days from our agreed commencement date.
+This, of course, assumes your timely review (in Week 1) of the first fully formatted version of the thesis, and your timely application (in Week 2) of amodest number of late content changes.

-• You must deliver all your source files and other requested information to me by 9am on our agreed commencement day.
+- You must deliver all your source files and other requested information to me by 9am on our agreed commencement day.
 Any time spent working on files that arrive late will be taken out of the free 2-hour allocation for late changes.
-Time required beyond this allocation is chargeable at $100/hr for the first two additional hours, then at $200/hr after that.
+Time required beyond this allocation will be charged at $150/hr.

 Rescheduling your booking